Word by Word

 Like most writers I read a lot as a kid.
 If I didn’t have a current book I’d reread a classic or tackle a volume of our Collier’s Encyclopedia.
 I was also drawn to biographies.
 From my vantage our small northern town didn’t hold a lot of inspiring types so I sought out exemplars from the pages of books.

 In my thirties I was figuring out the suspense genre, realizing that Sue Grafton had created a singularly quirky protagonist in Kinsey Milhone, with a both vulnerable and hardened view of life.
 An inner aloneness that seemed impenetrable.
 I read every Robert Parker Spenser book and appreciated the enterwining of his lady love and sidekick Hawk into the storyline.
-Learned from Grafton and Parker that voice, and how a POV character’s self deprecation and snark went a long way in creating a series.
+Learned from Grafton and Parker that voice can be intimate, and how a POV character’s self deprecation and snark went a long way in creating a series.

-A few years later I was at dinner with her and other authors teaching at a conference in Pennsylavania.
-And a well-known suspense author predicted Friedman was going far, had just begun what would be an amazing career–even though she was already a publisher in her thirties.
+A few years later I was at dinner with Friedman and other authors teaching at a conference in Pennsylavania.
+And a well-known suspense author predicted Friedman was going far, had just begun what would become an amazing career–even though she was already a publisher in her thirties.
 Because she’s brilliant.
 Friedman is now a leading go-to expert about the publishing business.
 The biggest lesson I’ve learned from her is to keep up with changing times, because the pubishing industry has evolved into something almost unrecognizable.
 Because who could have predicted downloading a book in mere seconds and reading it on a device?

-Hanging with other authors was eye opening, but then life provides so many moments and experiences to surprise and teach us, doesn’t it?
+Hanging with other authors was elucidating, but then life provides so many moments and experiences to surprise and teach us, doesn’t it?
 This meant dinner conversations, green room chats, and listening to keynote addresses.
-And I interviewed authors like Diana Gabaldon of Outlander fame–this was after I’d borrowed her fashion sense.
+These connections led to more opportunities such as when I interviewed authors like Diana Gabaldon of Outlander fame–this was after I’d started emulating her fashion sense.
+Because Diana is as lovely and magical as her fictional protagonist Claire Fraser.
 I gathered my own collection of flowy skirts and silky shawls and I wanted to sort of float across rooms like she did, minus her long black hair.
-Before I met Diana, I met her fans, the Ladies of Lallybroch, dressed in homespun dresses and shawls –they too wanted Diana’s touch in their lives.

 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.